jasonkarns/userscripts/readme.md

 Userscripts
 ===========

-This is my collection of userscripts for Greasemonkey -- a Firefox extension.
-They haven't yet been tested on Chrome or Opera but they might work.
-I plan on making them portable soon.
+This is my collection of userscripts for Greasemonkey/Firefox.
+They haven't all been tested with Chrome but at least a few have.

 Feel free to [check them out at userscripts.org](http://userscripts.org/users/jasonkarns)